hashicorp/consul/website/source/docs/acl/acl-system.html.md

    identities into a reusable higher-level entity that can be applied to many tokens.
 (Added in Consul 1.5.0)

- * **ACL Service Identities** - Service Identities allow for an abbreviated syntax for expressing a kind of policy needed for an token to be usable with [Consul Connect](/docs/connect/index.html).
+ * **ACL Service Identities** - Service identities are a policy template for expressing a link to a policy suitable for use in [Consul Connect](/docs/connect/index.html).
 At authorization time this acts like an additional policy was attached, the contents of which are described further below.
 These are directly attached to tokens and roles and are not independently configured.
 (Added in Consul 1.5.0)

  * **ACL Auth Methods and Binding Rules** - To learn more about these topics,